googleapis/nodejs-firestore/api-report/firestore.api.md

     // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
     // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
     // Warning: (ae-forgotten-export) The symbol "FieldOrder" needs to be exported by the entry point index.d.ts
     //
     // @internal